 Class is best in Coral Cup

 You can be forgiven for looking towards the bottom of the handicap in races such as the Coral Cup – a big-field handicap hurdle with a mixture of proven Graded horses, well-handicapped performers and young, unexposed types.
-But in the majority of recent years it has paid to stick towards those at the top of the racecard, with six of the last nine winners donning a single-figure digit between one and eight on their number cloth.
+But in the majority of recent years it has paid to stick towards those at the top of the racecard, with seven of the last ten winners donning a single-figure digit between one and eight on their number cloth.
 That suggests you should always nail your colours to the mast of a proven Graded-level runner in the field.

 CHELTEHAM BETTING TIPS: TRY MULTIPLES